(Added at v1.2)

 - Limit observations in the current map area

-- Limit observations in the user-defined area—Only rectangle is available for drawing on the map.
+- Limit observations in the user-defined area—Only the rectangle is available for drawing on the map.
 Click the symbol icon next to the rectangle to define its color, transparency, outline color, and width.

 - Check Enable Attribute filter to open the Configure Stream Attribute Filter window.